 Checklist Ventura College Narrative The institution Information about programs, locations, and policies is published in the provides accurate, College Catalog (CP.26), the Schedule of Classes, and on the college timely (current), and website.
 The Schedule of Classes (CP.27).
 Changes to the Schedule of appropriately detailed Classes are updated instantly on the website to ensure accuracy and information to timeliness of information.
-The College Catalog is revised on an annual students and the basis. public about its programs, locations, and policies.
-The institution Ventura College complies with the Commission Policy on complies with the Institutional Advertising, Student Recruitment, and Representation of Commission Policy Accredited Status.
-The College Catalog (CP.26) includes all required on Institutional elements as identified in the Commission Policy.
-Student recruitment Advertising, Student is conducted by specifically identified, professional staff charged with Recruitment, and particular sets of duties that are described in official job descriptions Representation of for their positions.
-Scholarships are awarded and administered through Accredited Status. the Ventura College Foundation based on clearly published, specific The institutional criteria, related to merit or financial need ( CP.28 ).
+The College Catalog is revised on an annual students and the basis. public about its Dasis. programs, locations, and policies.
+The institution Venture College complies with the Commission Policy on Ventura College complies with the Commission Policy on complies with the Institutional Advertising, Student Recruitment, and Representation of Commission Policy on Institutional Accredited Status.
+The College Catalog (CP.26)) includes all required elements as identified in the Commission Policy.
+Student recruitment is conducted by specifically identified, professional staff charged with Advertising, Student Recruitment, and 1 particular sets of duties that are described in official job descriptions Representation of Accredited Status. for their positions.
+Scholarships are awarded and administered through The institutional the Ventura College Foundation based on clearly published, specific The institutional criteria, related to merit or financial need (CP.28).
 Programs requiring external evaluation by accrediting agencies, other than the ACCJC, publish their accredited status, as required by the policy, on their program web pages and in published materials.
-The Commission Policy on Representation of Accredited Status (ACCJC) is addressed in the preceding section on Student Complaints.
-The institution Coo magazina sastian on Student Complaints See preceding section on Student Complaints. provides required information concerning its accredited status as described above in the section on Student Complaints.
-Evidence CP.26: College Catalog • CP.27: Online Schedule of Classes CP.28: Ventura College Foundation Scholarship Program L 22.20.
-Tentara Conego I Canadaton Denomina I Togram
+The Commission Policy on Representation of Accredited Status ( ACCJC ) is addressed in the preceding section on Student Complaints. in the preceding section on Student Complaints.
+The institution See preceding section on Student Complaints. provides required see preceding section on student complaints. information concerning its accredited status as described above in the section on Student Complaints.
+Evidence CP.26: College Catalog CP.27: Online Schedule of Classes CP.28: Ventura College Foundation Scholarship Program L - C1.20.
+Tentara Conege I oundation Denotation 1 Togram